-- One in 3 people with eczema have food allergies.
+- One in 3 people with eczema has food allergies.

 - Wheat, according to Dr. Perlmutter, causes autoimmunity in many people.

-- Doing an elimination diet provides cheap and reliable way to see if diet helps.
+- Doing an elimination diet provides a cheap and reliable way to see if diet helps.

 - People develop more than gluten-related gut problems.
 This includes chronic fatigue, allergies, neurological problems, psychiatric concerns, headaches, fibromyalgia.

-- During baking, wheat proteins can become more allergenic, binding chemically with sugars.
+- During baking, wheat proteins can become more allergenic, by binding chemically with sugars.